tyjhart/flowanalyzer/Install/README.md

 Additional Elasticsearch nodes will greatly increase performance and reliability in case of node failure.
 Having additional Elasticsearch nodes will also allow you to retain more days of flow data.

+This installation has been tested on the following Ubuntu Server releases:

+* Ubuntu Server 16.04 LTS

 # **Installation**